Volkswagen Tiguan Allspace (2018-2024) Review

 What other cars are similar to the Volkswagen Tiguan Allspace?

-SUVS - even seven-seat ones - come in all shapes and sizes these days, so the Volkswagen Tiguan Allspace has no shortage of rivals.
-The closest ones come in the form of the Skoda Kodiaq, SEAT Tarraco, Land Rover Discovery Sport and Peugeot 5008, although you can also specify the Nissan X-Trail with seven seats rather than five.
-See what we mean about there being no shortage of rivals?
+SUVS - even seven-seat ones - come in all shapes and sizes, so the Volkswagen Tiguan Allspace has no shortage of rivals.
+The closest ones are the Skoda Kodiaq, Land Rover Discovery Sport and Peugeot 5008, although you can also specify the Nissan X-Trail with seven seats rather than five.
+While big’uns like the Kia Sorento and Hyundai Santa Fe are closer in price, despite their pumped-up size.

 Comfort and design: Volkswagen Tiguan Allspace interior